jarekkopaczewski/MusicStore/README.md

 # About The Project

 ## General info
-Music store app connected to MySQL database
+Music store app connected to MySQL database hosted on the local XAMPP server.
+The application is written in Kotlin for the Android devices.
+Access to the database is done by php scripts that invoke SQL queries and return responses as a JSON array/object.
+The application uses the Volley library to send URL requests and GSON library to process responses to the objects.

 ## Espresso test
 <img src="https://github.com/jarekkopaczewski/music_store/blob/42b8d69d67fb717a10f988b8de4b53004fa91962/pres.gif" height="750"/>